Chinese New Year in the UK

 Day 15 十五 Lantern Festival 元宵節

-The 15th day marks the first full moon after the Spring Festival and of the New Year also known as the Lantern festival day.
+The 15th day marks the first full moon after the Spring Festival and the Lunar New Year, and is also known as Lantern Festival.

-On this day we eat special sweet dumplings called yuanxiao resembling the shape of the full moon.
-These round balls are made of glutinous rice flour stuffed with sugar fillings, symbolizing reunion.
+On this day, we eat special sweet dumplings called yuanxiao, which resemble the shape of the full moon.
+These round dumplings are made from glutinous rice flour and filled with sweet fillings, symbolising reunion.

-In China, lantern festivals are held where lanterns are displayed but we don't have that here in the UK, but in the last couple of years there has been special lantern light festival events being held around this time for all to enjoy.
+In China, Lantern Festival celebrations often include lantern displays, but we do not really have that here in the UK.
+In recent years, though, there have been special lantern light festival events held around this time for people to enjoy.

-Another legend associates the Lantern Festival with Taoism.
-Tian Guan 天官 is the Taoist 'Ruler of Heaven' and the god responsible for good fortune, bestowing wealth and good luck.
+Another legend links the Lantern Festival with Taoism.
+Tian Guan (天官) is the Taoist “Ruler of Heaven” and the god associated with good fortune, wealth and luck.
 His birthday falls on the 15th day of the first lunar month.
-It is said that Tian Guan likes all types of entertainment, so followers prepare various kinds of activities during which they pray for good fortune.
-On this day our household also make prayers and offerings to the gods and ancestors.
+It is said that Tian Guan enjoys all forms of entertainment, so followers prepare different activities during which they pray for good fortune.
+On this day, our household also makes prayers and offerings to the gods and our ancestors.

-Chinese New Year was very different for my family this year (2021) with my father passing away in December 2020 it meant that we had to skip this years celebrations.
+Chinese New Year was very different for my family in 2021.
+With my father passing away in December 2020, it meant we had to skip that year’s celebrations.

-The Chinese New Year was during our 100 days of mourning but even if it wasn't, according to Chinese customs, if you had a death within the year then you have to skip the following years celebrations.
+Chinese New Year fell during our 100 days of mourning, but even if it hadn’t, according to Chinese customs, if there has been a death in the family within the year, you are expected to skip the following year’s celebrations.

-We did however still made the offerings to the Gods and our ancestors on Chinese New Year eve, the second and 15th day.
-But we were not allowed to visit others homes or give well wishes or red envelopes.
+We did still make offerings to the gods and our ancestors on Chinese New Year’s Eve, as well as on the second and fifteenth day.
+However, we were not allowed to visit other people’s homes, give New Year wishes, or hand out red envelopes.

-What we also realised during this Chinese New Year was my father being the brilliant chef he was, was always the one and only one in the kitchen cooking up a feast.
-He was also the one that made all the Chinese new year preparations and did all the ancestral offerings.
-So this was another reason to start this blog and have all the preparations written down for future generations.
+What we also realised during that Chinese New Year was that my father, being the brilliant chef he was, had always been the one in the kitchen cooking up a feast.
+He was also the one who made all the Chinese New Year preparations and carried out the ancestral offerings.
+That was another reason I wanted to start this blog and write everything down, so these traditions and preparations could be passed on to future generations.

-My late father loved to cook and have family gatherings so we will be sure to keep the tradition going for as long as my cooking skills allow me (or we could just order take out?)...
+My late father loved cooking and bringing the family together, so we will do our best to keep that tradition going for as long as my cooking skills allow - or until we give in and order takeaway.

 In loving memory of my father